open-data/opengov/html/modules/contrib/menu_breadcrumb/README.md

 Since different versions of the module may use different services, if you see
 errors:

-- Try clearing the cache, which fixes breacrumb on taxonomy pages (since this module's breadcrumb builder needs to be acknolwedged as higher priority).
+- Try clearing the cache, which fixes breadcrumb on taxonomy pages (since this module's breadcrumb builder needs to be acknowledged as higher priority).
 - Clearing the cache (at least the router cache) should clear up messages about any services missing (known issue upgrading beta1 to beta2).
 - If all else fails, try uninstalling & reinstalling the module.